abhishek-gola/hazard-detector/README.md

 | 600–2k | 18.3 % [8.9, 33.3] n=278 | 29.2 % [20.7, 37.5] n=250 |
 | > 2k | 54.7 % [37.3, 71.4] n=53 | **70.7 %** [60.7, 78.5] n=140 |

-**Read down and the intervals separate cleanly; read across and they overlap.**
+Read down the table and the intervals separate cleanly; read across and they overlap.
 Apparent size is the dominant driver.
 Tangential motion has a consistent positive effect in the two larger size bands but is not separable from noise at this sample size, and in the smallest band it slightly reverses.